taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 ![Figure 4: Popular crime changes overtime](https://raw.githubusercontent.com/taylornguyen527/Seattle_Crime_Analysis/main/Figures/Top3_count_overtime.png)

-While these three major crimes collectively grew over 24% during the analyzed period, they followed distinct trajectories.
+While these three major crimes grew over 24% during the analyzed period, they followed distinct trajectories.
 Until 2018, they fluctuated with upward trends, after which Larceny/Theft returned to approximately the same level as in 2008 in 2020.
 Assault cases experienced a drop from a 25% increase to a 15% increase in the same period.
-Notably, Burglary surged significantly in 2020, increasing by 50% compared to 2008, and maintained a high count, cooling down to a 33% increase in 2022.
+Notably, Burglary surged significantly in 2020, from 17% increase rate to 50%, and maintained a high count, cooling down to a 33% in 2022.

 In summary, the overall crime rate in Seattle increased by approximately 15% over the 13-year period, averaging around 1.15% per year.
 The fastest-growing crime was human trafficking, reported since 2018, showing a remarkable 1,500% increase from one annual case to 15 annual cases.
 The most frequently committed crimes in Seattle—Theft, Assault, and Burglary—account for 65% of all incidents, with a collective increase of more than 25% over the specified time frame.
 Notably, during the year of the COVID-19 pandemic, Theft cases mirrored the initial period, while Burglary experienced a sudden 30% surge.